About Our Scotland & The North Clinic

 Meet Our Scotland Team

-Kevin has worked in the addictions field for over 20 years and has had the pleasure of working closely with thousands of individuals and helping them on their journey to recovery.
+Douglas has been involved in the addictions field for over 15 years and has had the pleasure of working closely with hundreds of individuals and helping them on their journey to recovery.

-Kevin was formerly the extended care manager at Castle Craig Hospital before taking up the post of Service Manager at Abbeycare Scotland in March 2015 where manages and supports the clinical and therapeutic teams as well as the popular aftercare group.
+Douglas joined Abbeycare in 2015 and was formerly the Deputy Manager of our sister service, The Hygrove, taking up the post of Service Manager at Abbeycare Scotland in January 2020 where he manages and supports the clinical and therapeutic teams as well as the popular aftercare group.

-Kevin has a Postgraduate Diploma in Counselling and Supervision, as well as having completed a counselling training course in substance misuse.
+Douglas has a Diploma in Health and Social care, Management and Supervision, as well as having completed a counselling training course in substance misuse.